webos-hackathon/HelloWorld/04.WebOS-TV-Sample-Apps/README.md

 * Web Storage https://github.com/webOS-TV-app-samples/WebStorage

 We will focus on how the WebOS feature is implemented, rather than the entire structure of the sample app.
+Please refer to each directory of the sample app.

 ## Reference
 Refer to the following link for more examples.